Today's Thursday • 13 mins read

 Happy people have more friends and better social support, and are more satisfied with their friends and their activities together.

-In one study, the researchers found the top 10 percent of the happiest college students had high-quality relationships.
-They were less jealous and had stronger contact with their family members.
+In one study, the researchers found that the top 10% of the happiest college students had high-quality relationships.
+They were less jealous and had stronger bonds with their family members.

 My empirical study of well-being among 1,600 Harvard undergraduates found a similar result — social support was a far greater predictor of happiness than any other factor, more than GPA, family income, SAT scores, age, gender, or race.